 Project Title: Chevetogne - combining a wetland ecosystem observation area with social tourism

-Description: The project of the Chevetogne provincial park consisted of the rehabilitation and landscaping of part of the old caravanning area bordering the ponds.
-Over three hectares, this area was restored into wetland, a wetland ecosystem observation area, and a biodiversity laboratory.
-The restored area will accommodate a few picnic facilities and two play areas for children.
-Additional development will extend the walking trail for people with reduced mobility.
+Description: This project for Chevetogne campsite involved rehabilitating and landscaping part of an old caravan park bordering the ponds.
+This area stretching over three hectares was restored into a wetland and accompanying nature observation area, along with a biodiversity lab.
+The restored area will accommodate some picnic facilities and two play areas for children.
+An additional development will extend the walking trail for people with reduced mobility.

 EU contribution: €387,000